cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 The TANH activation was chosen because it smoothly maps real numbers into range (-1,1).

+The size of convolution and flatten layers was chosen by trial and error as a compromise between accuracy and training time.

-Training one epoch takes about 180 seconds on a GPU instance in cloud.
+In the final version the network has 304,501 trainable parameters and and training one epoch takes about 180 seconds on a GPU instance in cloud.

 ### Reducing overfitting ###